MrYsLab/pymata-express/README.md

      * **Stepper Motors.**
      * **Piezo Tone Generation.**
      * **Baud rate of 115200**

+## Special Note For FirmataExpress Users:
+### pymata-express now verifies the version of FirmataExpress in use.
+You may need to upgrade to the latest version of FirmataExpress using the Arduino IDE Library management tool.

 ## Special Note For Users Upgrading To Version 1.11
 ### The callback data format has changed to be consistent with pymata4.